AndreeaCsecs/fullstackopen-exercises-backend/README.md

 - **Exercise 3.11 Full Stack Phonebook**: Generated a production build of the frontend and added it to the internet application using the method introduced in the course.
 Ensured that the frontend still works locally in development mode.

+- **Exercise 3.13 Phonebook Database, Step 1**: Updated the fetching of all phonebook entries to fetch data from the database instead of using hardcoded data.

+- **Exercise 3.14 Phonebook Database, Step 2**: Modified the backend to save new phonebook entries to the database.
+Verified that the frontend still works after the changes.

 ## Technologies Used

 - Node.js